Przemysł II: Acquisition of Kraków

-Relations with Władysław the Elbow-high
+Relations with Władysław I Łokietek

-There is no certainty about the political relations between Przemysł II and Władysław I the Elbow-high, especially regarding who was the real ruler over the Duchy of Sandomierz.
-The fact that Przemysł II did not use the title "Duke of Sandomierz" supports the thesis that both competitors accepted the Elbow-high's authority and formal possession over that land, without precluding the possibility of minor clashes.
+There is no certainty about the political relations between Przemysł II and Władysław I Łokietek, especially regarding who was the real ruler over the Duchy of Sandomierz.
+The fact that Przemysł II did not use the title "Duke of Sandomierz" supports the thesis that both competitors accepted Łokietek's authority and formal possession over that land, without precluding the possibility of minor clashes.

 It is also noted that Przemysł II appointed officials only in Kraków and the surrounding areas (Wieliczka and Miechów).
 This probably indicated that the real power of the Duke of Greater Poland was confined to the city and nearby towns.
-The other territories were probably held by Władysław I the Elbow-high.
+The other territories were probably held by Władysław I Łokietek.

 Resignation of Lesser Poland

 Przemysł II left Kraków, capital of Lesser Poland, between 12 September and 23 October 1290.
 He never returned.
-Leaving Wawel castle, he took with him the royal crown and regalia that had been kept in the cathedral since the times of Bolesław II the Generous.
-At this point he was already planning his own royal coronation.
+Leaving Wawel castle, he took with him the royal crown and regalia that had been kept in the cathedral since the times of Bolesław II the Bold.
+At this point, he was already planning his own royal coronation.

 Meanwhile, the pretensions of Wenceslaus II of Bohemia over Lesser Poland became more evident.
-His claims were supported by the donation made for his maternal aunt, Gryfina (also named Agrippina) of Halych (widow of Leszek II the Black) and the investiture given to him by King Rudolph I of Germany.
+His claims were supported by the donation made for his maternal aunt, Gryfina (also named Agrippina) of Halych (widow of Leszek II the Black) and the investiture given to him by King Rudolf I of Germany.
 Both documents had no significance under Polish law; however, his military power, wealth and the cultural proximity with the Kingdom of Bohemia made Wenceslaus II a widely accepted candidate in Lesser Poland.
 Przemysł II thus had two choices: a military confrontation (in which he had no chance due to the predominance of the Bohemian army), or political discussions.

-On 14 October 1290, Archbishop Jakub Świnka inaugurated a provincial synod in Gniezno, assisted by Jan Gerbicz, Bishop of Poznań; Tomasz Tomka, Bishop of Płock; Wisław, Bishop of Kujawy; and Konrad, Bishop of Lebus (Lubusz).
+On 14 October 1290, Archbishop Jakub Świnka inaugurated a provincial synod in Gniezno, assisted by Jan II Gerbicz, Bishop of Poznań; Tomasz Tomka, Bishop of Płock; Wiesław, Bishop of Kujawy; and Konrad, Bishop of Lebus (Lubusz).
 In addition to the Bishops, Przemysł II and Mestwin II of Pomerelia also assisted at the Synod.
 It was probably in this meeting that the Duke of Greater Poland decided to abandon his rights over Lesser Poland to Wenceslaus II in exchange for a monetary compensation.

 It is not known exactly when the negotiations began between Przemysł II and Wenceslaus II.
 They certainly ended between 6 January (the last time when Przemysł II used the title of Duke of Kraków in a document) and 10 April 1291 (the first time when Wenceslaus II used this title in charters).
-In addition, it is also known that by mid-April Bohemian troops led by Bishop Arnold of Bamberg were already at Wawel castle.
+In addition, it is also known that by mid-April, Bohemian troops led by Bishop Arnold of Bamberg were already at Wawel Castle.